samalba/hipache-nginx/README.md

 Health-checks
 -------------

-Dead backends won't be marked as dead in the Redis, they will only be *announced* as dead.
+Dead backends won't be marked as dead in Redis, they will only be *announced* as dead.
 This is on purpose since it's possible to have a delay between the dead detection and the announcement with the current implementation.